DefinitionsSexual Harassment, Assault, and Violence Prevention

 A violent act or acts committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of the relationship is determined by the victim's statement and investigation into a number of factors such as the length of the relationship, the type of the relationship, and frequency of the relationship.

 Any misdemeanor or felony crime committed by the current or former spouse of an intimate partner.
-It can also involve a person sharing a child with the victim and a person cohabitating with or has cohabitated with the victim as a spouse or intimate partner.
+It can also involve a person sharing a child with the victim and a person cohabitating with or who has cohabitated with the victim as a spouse or intimate partner.

 Adverse action against another person for reporting a violation or for participating in any way in the investigation or conduct process.
-Retaliation includes harassment and intimidation, including but not limited to violence, threats of violence, property destruction, adverse educational or employment consequences, and bullying.
+Retaliation includes harassment and intimidation, including but not limited to, violence, threats of violence, property destruction, adverse educational or employment consequences, and bullying.

 The SaVE Act is an acronym for the Campus Sexual Violence Act provision of the 2013 reauthorized Violence Against Women Reauthorization Act (VAWA).
 The SaVE Act provision, Section 304, requires colleges and universities to report domestic violence, dating violence, and stalking beyond the crime categories the Clery Act already mandates; adopt certain student conduct procedures, such as for notifying victims of their rights; and adopt training protocols and policies to address and prevent campus sexual violence.

 A physical sexual act or acts committed against another person without consent.
 Sexual assault is an extreme form of sexual harassment.
-Sexual assault includes what is commonly known as "rape" (including what is commonly called "date rape" and "acquaintance rape"), fondling, statutory rape and incest.
+Sexual assault includes what is commonly known as "rape" (including what is commonly called "date rape" and "acquaintance rape"), fondling, statutory rape, and incest.
 For statutory rape, the age of consent in New York State is 17 years old.

 Includes all forms of sexual harassment, sexual assault, and other sexual violence by employees, students, or third parties against employees, students, or third parties.
 Students, employees, and third parties are prohibited from harassing others whether or not the harassment occurs on the SUNY campus or whether it occurs during work hours.
 All acts of sex discrimination, including sexual harassment and sexual violence, are prohibited by Title IX and College policy.

-Unwelcome, gender-based verbal, non-verbal, or physical conduct that is sexual in nature and sufficiently severe, persistent, or pervasive that it unreasonably interferes with, denies, or limits someone's ability to participate in or benefit from the University's educational program and/or activities, and is based on power differentials, the creation of a hostile environment, or retaliation.
+Unwelcome, gender-based verbal, non-verbal, or physical conduct that is sexual in nature and sufficiently severe, persistent, or pervasive that it unreasonably interferes with, denies, or limits someone's ability to participate in or benefit from the University's educational programs and/or activities, and is based on power differentials, the creation of a hostile environment, or retaliation.

 Refers to physical sexual acts perpetrated against a person's will or perpetrated where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.